Summer Flash Sale: Get $500 off Omni One or Omni One Core! Use code FLASH at checkout.

 Real Weapons & Equipment

-Soldiers see and interact with their authentic weapons and equipment, maintaining tactile realism.
-Weapons feature electromechanical recoil, high-precision tracking, and full sensory feedback.
+Use authentic weapons featuring electromechanical recoil, high-precision tracking, and full sensory feedback.

 After-Action Review (AAR)